-FAML places orders with execution brokers on behalf of clients portfolios in such a way as to ensure that one client will not be treated in such a way so as to create a disadvantage or loss to another client.
+FAML places orders with execution brokers on behalf of Customers portfolios in such a way as to ensure that one client will not be treated in such a way so as to create a disadvantage or loss to another client.
 This includes policies and procedures which include (but are not limited to) the following business activities:

-Maintaining confidential information
+b) Maintaining confidential information

-Equal disclosure of relevant information to clients
+d) Equal disclosure of relevant information to Customers

 FAML has procedures and security measures in place to ensure that confidential information regarding one client orders is not inadvertently disclosed to another third party.